 \section{Generic True Covariance}

-Often, the true covariance matrix and its estimate are both dense which makes the VNN computationally heavy.
-While we can use hard or soft thresholding or any graph sparsification approach, the resulting sparse VNN may be significantly different from the VNN operating on the true covariance, ultimately, leading to divergent outputs and degraded performance.
-To reduce the computational cost in a tractable manner, we propose a stochastic sparsification framework in a form akin to dropout.
-Such an approach is general and does not have any structure assumption on the covariance matrix.
+In this section, we consider the more general and challenging setup where the true covariance matrix and consequently its estimate are dense, which makes the computation of VNNs heavy, or no knowledge about the sparsity of the true covariance is available.
+While thresholding strategies can be applied to this setting, choosing an appropriate threshold is challenging; a too large threshold might lead to an S-VNN that is significantly different from the VNN operating on the true covariance due to largely truncated correlations, ultimately leading to decreases in performance, while a too small threshold might lead to an irrelevant computational advantage, thus defeating the purpose of sparsification.
+To overcome this issue and reduce computational cost in a tractable manner, we propose a stochastic sparsification framework in a form akin to dropout.
+Such an approach is general and does not require any structure assumption on the true covariance matrix, and it also extends the former stability analysis from small to large perturbations as stochastic sparsification may lead to large changes on the sample covariance matrix.